Camera Icon

 Programs, 1970-1976/77 (with gaps, includes nature walks, e.g., mosses and liverworts, spring arrivals, wildflowers and poisonous plants, animal tracks, aquatic insects, nature photography, geology, mushrooms.
 Also number of attendees for a few walks, lists of flowers in bloom, a thank you not from the Town of Longmeadow, etc.)

-10/19/1975, Nature Walk led by Marge Sackett, doctoral student in Botany, Smith College (handout with brief natural history of CT River Floodplain and lists of species common along the Meadow Rd and along the Big Elm Trail and correspondence)
+10/19/1975, Nature Walk led by Marge Sackett, doctoral student in botany, Smith College (handout with brief natural history of CT River Floodplain and lists of species common along the Meadow Rd and along the Big Elm Trail and correspondence)

 2000s, 50th Anniversary of creation of FSMWR (clipping), 2001